ogarling/LR2Graphite/README.md

 - (99th) percentile (configurable [0-100])

 ### How to use?
+Standalone, manually or included in a pipeline.
+For example: [LoadRunner integration in Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/HP+Application+Automation+Tools)

-Compiled executable can be run with or without command line options:
+Compiled executable can be run with (pipeline) or without command line options (manually/interactive):
 ```
 LR2Graphite.exe <path to LR mdb> <Graphite host> <Graphite port>
 ```

 ### Prerequisites
+Analysed LoadRunner testrun with an MDB file.
+Not OUTPUT.MDB
 OS: Windows
 AutoIt for editing code and debugging.